 Milwaukee Public Library

-And this is the 1905 home uniform, white with black trim, that would replace it:
+And this is the 1905 home uniform, white with dark trim, that would replace it:

 Cantillon had very strong ideas about baseball uniforms, and not just about their color schemes.